Skip to content

 Theming

-How to use palettes, tokens, and theme switching in your Silvery apps
+How to use schemes, tokens, and theme switching in your Silvery apps

-Silvery auto-detects your terminal's color palette and generates a full theme from it — your app matches whatever the user has configured (Dracula, Nord, Catppuccin, etc.) with zero work on your end.
+Silvery auto-detects your terminal's color palette and runs it through Sterling — silvery's canonical design system — to produce a complete theme.
+Your app matches whatever the user has configured (Dracula, Nord, Catppuccin, etc.) with zero work on your end.
 This guide shows you how to take control when you need to.

 Quick Start

-Pick a palette, derive a theme, wrap your app:
+Pick a scheme, derive a theme, wrap your app:

 tsx